Spiritual Habits Are Good Habits

 Meditate on Cosmic Meanings

-The cosmos includes the whole universe and all that is in it, including personalities, energies, minds, and spirits.
-Cosmologies are an attempt to explain the meaning of the universe, as well as the meaning of all things in it.
-This includes any attempt to understand the physical structure of the universe, as in the study of astronomy, physics, or geology.
-But it also includes all attempts to explain the creation of the universe and the existence of life, even concepts of time.
+The cosmos embraces the entire universe and all that is in it, including personalities, energies, minds, and spirits.
+And cosmology is the study of the cosmos; it is an attempt to explain the structure and meaning of the cosmos, as well as the meaning of all things in it.

 Science seeks to identify, analyze, and classify the segmented parts of the limitless cosmos.
 Religion grasps the idea-of-the-whole, the entire cosmos.
-102:3.10

 Cosmology leads to the pursuit of divine reality values—to God-consciousness.
-56:10.8

 Almost all cosmological systems consider relationships of energy, mind, life, and spirit.
 This includes personal relationships.
-And by far, the most meaningful cosmic relationship (and one we can easily understand) is the deep, personal connection we have with the divine Source of all reality—we are all spiritual children of a spirit God.
+And by far, the most meaningful cosmic relationship (and one we can easily understand) is the deep, personal connection we have with the divine Source of all reality—we are all spiritual children of a Spirit God.

 We are all mortal but, by the grace of God, we have the potential to be immortal.
-And while our ultimate destiny is unknown to us, it is suffice to say that we are destined for much greater things than we could possibly imagine at this stage of our existence.
+And while our ultimate destiny is unknown to us, it is sufficient to say that we are destined for much greater things than we could possibly imagine at this stage of our existence.

-The universe is evolving physically, intellectually, and spiritually, and God’s supreme design of progressive evolution embraces the life experiences of countless beings, including all others who live on the many inhabited worlds of space.
+The universe is evolving physically, intellectually, and spiritually, and God’s supreme design of progressive evolution embraces the life experiences of countless beings, including all those who live on the many inhabited worlds of space.

-Cosmic meanings make more sense when we grasp the reality of our cosmic citizenship; that we truly belong in this near infinite universe.
+Cosmic meanings make more sense when we grasp the reality of our cosmic citizenship; that we truly belong in this near-infinite universe.
 We become more aware of the reality and need for cooperative cosmic relationships—not just with other people or celestial beings, but also with a loving parental God.

 See also Cosmic Consciousness.